-- 1) Acquiring the relevant consents as may be required under local privacy laws or otherwise from authorized employees and other individuals to access relevant data; and - 2) Verifying that data continues to be held, retrieved, deleted, or otherwise processed in accordance with relevant laws.
+- 1. Acquiring the relevant consents as may be required under local privacy laws or otherwise from authorized employees and other individuals; and - 2.
+Verifying that your data continues to be held, retrieved, deleted, or otherwise processed in accordance with relevant laws.